susanodii/MKDocs_User_Guide/MKDocs.md

 ### **Writing your documentations with MKDocs**

-Your documentation should be written using **Markdown**.
-Markdown is used for formatting and stucturing plain text.
+Documentation are  written using a text formater known as **Markdown**.
+Markdown is also used for stucturing plain text.
 It is a light weight markup language used in MKDocs for creating documentation.
 To learn more about markdown and how to work with it, click on https://www.markdownguide.org/basic-syntax/.

-To create your project folder:
+Let's move ahead with creating a project folder.To create your project folder:

 - On your terminal, run the command below:

 ```
 mkdocs new my-project
 ```

 ![](images/createProjectFolder.png)

-- Move into the folder (my-project) you created using the command below:
+- Move into the folder ("my-project") you created using the command below:

 ```
 cd my-project